Visyond/website-hugo/site/content/services/our-services.md

     img: /img/audit-mode@2x.png
     subTitle: >-
-      We will analyze your model and data using our in-house tech, and deliver valuable business insights you can conveniently self-serve on.
-We will build scalable and maintainable financial statements, and create interactive dashboards driven by your model to help you answer ‘what-if’ questions.
+      We will analyze your model and data using our in-house tech, and deliver valuable business insights you can conveniently self-serve on.<br><br> We will build scalable and maintainable financial statements, and create interactive dashboards driven by your model to help you answer ‘what-if’ questions.